ripienaar/free-for-dev/README.md

   * [svgrepo.com](https://www.svgrepo.com/) - Explore, search and find the best fitting icons or vectors for your projects using wide variety vector library.
 Download free SVG Vectors for commercial use.
   * [haikei.app](https://www.haikei.app/) - Haikei is a web app to generate unique SVG shapes, backgrounds, and patterns – ready to use with your design tools and workflow.
   * [Canva](https://canva.com) - Free online design tool to create visual content.
+  * [Superdesigner](https://superdesigner.co) - A collection of free design tools to create unique backgrounds, patterns, shapes, images, and more with just a few clicks.

 **[⬆ back to top](#table-of-contents)**